PharmGKB/pgkb-pathvisio-plugin/bin/README.md

-universalJavaApplicationStub comes from https://github.com/tofi86/universalJavaApplicationStub (v3.3.0).
+JavaApplicationStub is just a renamed universalJavaApplicationStub from https://github.com/tofi86/universalJavaApplicationStub (v3.3.0).